Nature's Calling.Northwest Trek is a place to unwind, explore, and learn.

 The trails are wheelchair and stroller friendly.
-Meet the animals ►
+See the animals ►

-Get up close to a beaver, porcupine, skunk or other small animal with a keeper close by to share fun facts and answer your questions.
+Get up close to a beaver, porcupine, skunk, or other small animals with a keeper close by to share fun facts and answer your questions.
 Different animals will be stars at each presentation, so it's a surprise every time!
 View schedule ►

 See a new side of Northwest Trek through special programs.
-Learn how to call an elk, watch the morning feeding of animals in the Free-Roaming Area, camp with your family overnight, and more.
-See upcoming experiences ►
+Learn how to call an elk, watch the morning feeding of animals in the Free-Roaming Area, and more.
+See upcoming tours ►

-Discovering nature is fun for kids of all ages in this interactive environment.
-Try some crafts and hands-on activities, learn some fun facts about Northwest species and meet the park’s smallest critters, including toads and snakes.
+CHENEY DISCOVERY CENTERDiscovering nature is fun for kids of all ages in this interactive environment.
+Try some crafts and hands-on activities and meet the wildlife park’s smallest critters from toads to snakes.
 Explore ►

 Soak up beautiful Northwest forest scenery on five miles of paved and primitive trails.
-Birds, deer, and other wildlife can sometimes be spotted here.
+Birds, deer, and other wildlife are often spotted here.
 Learn more ►